Who Was WP Franklin?

 In 1918, Franklin bought The Hill House from Flossy Hill in downtown Fort Myers.
 It became the Franklin Arms Hotel.
 He expanded it five years later with an 84-room addition which was eight stories high becoming the city’s first high rise.
 Franklin was mayor of Fort Myers in 1917 and 1918, and, according to FM historian Karl Grismer, he was, “a leading factor in the completion of the cross-state waterway.”
 In his History of Fort Myers, Grismer wrote it was “largely through Franklin’s efforts that the necessary surveys were made and the project started in 1932.”
 The Okeechobee Waterway officially opened in 1937 connecting Fort Myers to Stuart.

 After the 1926 and 1928 hurricanes, Franklin went to Washington to lobby for 18 million in funds to help control the floods that killed thousands of people during the 1928 storm.
-Franklin managed to get money and support to build the Hover Dike around Lake 0 in 1930.
+Franklin managed to get money and support to build the Hoover Dike around Lake 0 in 1930.

 Lake O Waterway